 The Valdosta Campus of GMC has offices located in the Azalea Plaza on Bemiss Road and at the Education Center on Robinson Road at Moody Air Force Base.
 Classes are held at both locations during the day and evening hours.
-The Azalea Plaza facility contains six classrooms, a chemistry lab, a biology lab, a computer lab, and a student center.
+The Azalea Plaza facility contains nine classrooms, a chemistry lab, a biology lab, a computer and writing lab, e-Library and a student center.
 Parking is available in the GMC lot located at the rear entrance off Langdale Drive and in the community parking lot located at the front entrance in Azalea Plaza.
 At Moody AFB, classrooms are located in Buildings 3012, 3014, 3016, and 3018 adjacent to the Education Center.
+Students at Moody AFB have access to the e-library and a writing lab.
 Parking is available in the spaces located on Robinson Road and Hickam Street.